How LLC Owners Save on Taxes in 2026

 Implement this strategy for any client in under 3 minutes with Kam Code

 Kam Code generates a complete implementation plan, client-ready summary, and all required documentation templates.
 Stop building these from scratch for every client.
-Our 2026 update includes the latest OBBBA QBI calculations and 60% bonus depreciation schedules.
+Our 2026 update includes the latest OBBBA QBI calculations and 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025) schedules.

 Clients need practitioners who can implement this strategy correctly.